VET teachers: Qualifications and quality

-This research is funded through the Australian Research Council (ARC) Linkage program.
+This research was funded through the Australian Research Council (ARC) Linkage program.

-The research questions being addressed by this project are:
+The research questions which were addressed by this project were:

 - What differences do VET teachers' levels of qualification (both pedagogical and discipline-based) make to their teaching concepts, approaches and practice?